ibm-cloud-docs/databases-for-redis/howto-user-management.md

 {: #create-users-api}
 {: api}

-The _Foundation Endpoint_ that is shown on the _Overview_ panel of your service provides the base URL to access this instance through the API.
+The _Foundation Endpoint_ that is shown in the _Overview_ of your service provides the base URL to access this instance through the API.
 To create and manage users, use the base URL with the `/users` endpoint:

 ```sh
 curl -X POST 'https://api.{region}.databases.cloud.ibm.com/v4/ibm/deployments/{id}/users' \